samxshang/samxshang.github.io/_posts/2018-03-01-first-conference-spsp-2018.md

   - presentation
 ---

 This is my first time attending an academic conference.
-It's a little overwhelming, but super exciting!
+It's a little bit overwhelming, but super exciting!

-Conference: SPSP 2018
+- Conference: SPSP 2018
-Date: March 1-3
+- Date: March 1-3
-Location: Atlanta, GA
+- Location: Atlanta, GA

 I am presenting a poster: *The Effect of Negative Gender Stereotype on Easy and Hard Switching Tasks*.

 <br>

-Reference:
+Reference: \n
 **Shang, S.**, Kathmandu, A., McCandliss, B., & Cohen, G. L. (2018, March). *The Effect of Negative Gender Stereotype on Easy and Hard Switching Tasks*.
 Poster presented at the 19th annual convention of the Society for Personality and Social Psychology, Atlanta, GA.